Qhronology logo

 Overview

-Qhronology is a Python package for computing the states of the chronology-respecting (CR) and chronology-violating (CV) quantum systems according to the foremost quantum prescriptions of closed timelike curves (CTCs).
+Born out of the desire for a way to programmatically compute the states of the CR and CV systems according to the foremost quantum prescriptions of antichronological time travel, Qhronology [1] was created as a unified computational environment for defining, simulating, and analyzing quantum information processes that incorporate CTCs.
+Notably, the package can be used to calculate quantum resolutions to any given temporal paradox, thereby enabling users to explore foundational questions regarding the quantum mechanics of time travel.
 By providing a unique approach to describing general quantum objects (such as states and gates), Qhronology can also operate as a complete quantum circuit simulator, of which a prominent component is its engine for the visualization of quantum circuit diagrams.
 Its main features include:

 • calculation of the states of the CR and CV quantum systems according to quantum-mechanical prescriptions of closed timelike curves